Department website: http://krieger.jhu.edu/neuroscience

 A survey of neuropsychology relating the organization of behavior to the integrative action of the nervous system.
 Cross-listed with Behavioral Biology and Neuroscience.

-Area: Natural Sciences, Social and Behavioral Sciences
+Distribution Area: Natural Sciences, Social and Behavioral Sciences

 This course will survey the neural mechanisms of decision-making.
 Current experimental research and theory concerning selection, control, and evaluation of actions are examined in humans and animals.
 Topics will range from simple perceptual judgements to complex social behavior.
 The course involves a weekly lecture about a specific topic followed by a student presentation of a current research paper.
 Cross-listed with Neuroscience.

-Prerequisite(s): AS.080.305 AND AS.080.306 or instructor permission
+Prerequisite(s): AS.080.306 or instructor permission

-Area: Natural Sciences
+Distribution Area: Natural Sciences

 Experiments in human cognition typically involve careful manipulation and control of variables in order to answer specific questions about the mind or brain.
 However, digital devices now provide an ocean of incidental human data: information collected continuously about our behavior and physiological states as we go about our lives.
 These incidental datasets are often large and noisy, and pose different analysis and visualization challenges from more traditional manipulated experiments.
 In this course students will learn computational tools and qualitative approaches for exploring, visualizing and interpreting large human data.
 The course emphasizes computer-based analysis of open-source human behavioral and neuroimaging datasets.
-Analyses will be conducted in MATLAB.
+Analyses will be conducted in Python.
 Instructor will grant approval as long as you have previous programming experience (roughly equivalent to material covered in an introductory-level programming course).
 Self-taught or real-world experience can be applicable in lieu of previous formal classroom instruction.

-Area: Quantitative and Mathematical Sciences, Social and Behavioral Sciences
+Distribution Area: Quantitative and Mathematical Sciences, Social and Behavioral Sciences

 This class will survey the behavioral and biological science of human memory.
 Historical perspectives as well as modern controversies will be discussed.
 Intersections with other fields such as law, education, medicine, and technology will be highlighted.
 The course will be a mixture of lectures and group discussions.

-Area: Social and Behavioral Sciences
+Distribution Area: Social and Behavioral Sciences

 This course examines both the evolution and mechanisms of hormonal effects on behavior across animals, including humans.
 Topics will include the effects of hormones on sexual differentiation, reproductive behavior, parental behavior, stress and social behavior.
 Additionally, this course emphasizes developing skills in hypothesis testing and critically assessing the scientific literature.
 Cross-listed with Behavioral Biology and Neuroscience.
+Course Recommendations: Introductory or advanced courses in biology and an introductory course in neuroscience (e.g. Foundations of Brain Behavior and Cognition) are highly recommended for success in this course.

-Area: Natural Sciences, Social and Behavioral Sciences
+Distribution Area: Natural Sciences, Social and Behavioral Sciences

 This course examines the general organizing principles of the anatomy of the human central nervous system and how this anatomical organization relates to function, from the level of neural circuits, to systems, to behavior.
 Students will learn to identify neuroanatomical structures and pathways in dissections and MRI images through computerized exercises.
 Readings and lectures will emphasize general structure-function relationships and an understanding of the functional roles of particular structures in sensory, motor, and cognitive systems.
+Recommended Course Background in addition to pre-requisite AS.080.305: AS.080.306 OR AS.050.203 OR AS.080.250

-Area: Natural Sciences, Social and Behavioral Sciences
+Distribution Area: Natural Sciences, Social and Behavioral Sciences

 Designed to provide information about how drugs affect the brain and behavior.
-The course focuses on biological concepts underlying structures and functions of the brain that relate to mental disorders.
+The course focuses on biological concepts underlying structures and functions of the brain that relate to mental states.
 An introduction to neurobiology and brain function is presented as it applies to the interaction of various classes of drugs with the individual neurotransmitter systems in the brain.
 A brief historic review is followed by a discussion of clinical relevance.
 Cross-listed with Behavioral Biology and Neuroscience.
 Enrollment limited to juniors and seniors.

-Area: Natural Sciences, Social and Behavioral Sciences
+Distribution Area: Natural Sciences, Social and Behavioral Sciences